 In 1851, the population of the district was mere 63, but after decades of more hotels, a flour mill, school and churches being built, the population started increasing.
 In fact, the population increased from 270 in 1881 to 700 by 1885.
 That same year, the railway arrived into town, and remained the railhead until the line reached Queanbeyan a couple of years later.

 In the 1900s, Bungendore was suggested as the site of the future national capital.
-The latter half of the century saw a number of tourism-oriented businesses spring up in town, including fine art and craft studios, antiques and coffee shops and restaurants.
+The latter half of the century saw a number of tourism-oriented businesses spring up in town, including fine art and craft studios, coffee shops and restaurants.
 The first vines in the region were planted in the ‘70s, and the staple attraction of the town, Bungendore Wood Works Gallery, was opened in 1983.
-To this day, arts, crafts, antiques and wineries are the main attractions in town, drawing visitors back to this charming town again and again.
+To this day, arts, crafts and wineries are the main attractions in town, drawing visitors back to this charming town again and again.